 34 Breakfasts, 24 Lunches and 24 Dinners are included.
 You will need to purchase the rest of your meals yourself.
 This is a great opportunity to discover some African culture by sampling delicious local delicacies and interacting with local people!
 In Swakopmund and in Livingstone, included meals are restricted to breakfasts.
 This allows you to take on half day or full day activities (some of which include lunch) without having to be back for meal times.
 Please let your travel advisor know in advance if you have any dietary requirements.

 We ask that you bring your own refillable water bottle with you in an effort to help us reduce single use plastic on our trips.
 Some of the safari vehicles have free safe drinking water which you can use whilst on the trip.

 Please be aware that Tanzania has banned the use of plastic bags and you may be asked to surrender any plastic bags you are carrying upon entry to Tanzania.

 All countries require travellers to have a valid passport (with a minimum 6 months validity), and you are required to acquire the entry visas for each of the countries visited.
-For UK citizens, visas are not required for entry to South Africa, Namibia or Botswana, but are required for entry to Malawi, Zambia and to Tanzania.
-Visas should be arranged with the relevant embassy before you travel.
+For UK citizens, visas are not required for entry to South Africa, Namibia, Botswana or Zambia for periods of up to 90 days, but are required for entry to Malawi and Tanzania (e-visas can be applied for in advance of travel).
 If you show up at a border and should you not have the required visa you will be denied entry to the country and be sent back to the closest embassy/high commission to get the visa.
 It is your responsibility to have the correct travel documentation.
-Please note rules regarding visas can change, so for the most up to date advice, please contact your local embassy.